 A: Welcome!
-Please use the information in your acceptance letter to contact your academic advisor, Dr. Thompson, to set up an initial advising appointment.
+Please contact your academic advisor to set up an initial advising appointment.
 You'll receive information about the graduate program, your site-placement details, and your Alternate PIN for registering for courses using Banner Self Service.

 Q: I've been accepted into the program!
 How do I access Banner Self Service?